 Novo Nordisk Fonden

-We teach a yearly course in RNA Biology (Blok 1).
+I teach a yearly course in Fundamental Bioinformatics (Blok 3).
 The course is taught in english and is open to students with a background in molecular and cellular biology.

-- How does RNA structure influence the regulation of mRNAs in bacterial and human cells?
+- How does RNA oxidation influence the regulation of mRNAs in bacterial, yeast and human cells?

-We answer these questions using regular molecular and biochemical methods as well as high throughput methods based on sequencing.
+We answer these questions using molecular and biochemical methods as well as high throughput methods based on sequencing.
 We have the computational tools and know-how required to analyse the sequencing data and if the project involves sequencing, the student can choose whether they want to be involved in the computational analysis of the data.
 Master and bachelor projects are available within the topics listed above.
-The specific projects changes depending on funding and as our projects progress.
+The specific projects depend on the status of the research projects.
 Thus, if you are interested in doing a project in our group, you should contact Associate Professor Jeppe Vinther to hear more about the current project possibilities.
+Please attach CV and course/grade transcript with your email.

 Working in the Vinther Lab